sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 # Background
 ## What is Lifecycle Configuration
-● A lifecycle configuration is a set of rules that define actions that applies to a group of objects.
+- A lifecycle configuration is a set of rules that define actions that applies to a group of objects.
-● Enforcing Lifecycle policies using S3 API is a great way of ensuring your data is managed safely (without experiencing unnecessary costs) and that your data is cleanly deleted once it is no longer required.
+- Enforcing Lifecycle policies using S3 API is a great way of ensuring your data is managed safely (without experiencing unnecessary costs) and that your data is cleanly deleted once it is no longer required.
-● Lifecycle policies allow you to automatically review your buckets and have them moved either to different cloud service provider or in the same cloud but to other storage class or have them deleted .
+- Lifecycle policies allow you to automatically review your buckets and have them moved either to different cloud service provider or in the same cloud but to other storage class or have them deleted .
 You may want to do this for security, legislative compliance, internal policy compliance, or general housekeeping.
-● Object versioning is also supported in lifecycle configuration to customize your data retention approach and control storage costs.
+- Object versioning is also supported in lifecycle configuration to customize your data retention approach and control storage costs.

-Actions taken in object lifecycle are:
+**Actions taken in object lifecycle are:**

-● Transition actions—Define when objects transition to another storage class.
+- Transition actions—Define when objects transition to another storage class.
 For example, in AWS S3 you might choose to transition objects to the STANDARD_IA storage class 30 days after you created them, or archive objects to the GLACIER storage class one year after creating them or in Google cloud where you can choose to transit the objects from Multi-Regional Storage to Coldline Storage.
 There are costs associated with the lifecycle transition requests.
-● Expiration actions—Define when objects expire.
+- Expiration actions—Define when objects expire.
 The lifecycle expiration costs depend on when you choose to expire objects.
 When an object reaches the end of its lifetime, it is queued for removal and gets removed asynchronously.
 There may be a delay between the expiration date and the date at which the object is removed.
 Note : There are different implementations for Transition and Expiration actions on versioning enabled/suspended and non-versioned buckets.
 ## When to use Lifecycle Configuration?
 Define lifecycle configuration rules for objects that have a well-defined lifecycle.
 For example:
-● If you upload periodic logs to a bucket, your application might need them for a week or a month.
+- If you upload periodic logs to a bucket, your application might need them for a week or a month.
 After that, you might want to delete them.
-● Some documents are frequently accessed for a limited period of time.
+- Some documents are frequently accessed for a limited period of time.
 After that, they are infrequently accessed.
 At some point, you might not need real-time access to them, but your organization or regulations might require you to archive them for a specific period.
 After that, you can delete them.
-● You might upload some types of data to the cloud primarily for archival purposes.
+- You might upload some types of data to the cloud primarily for archival purposes.
 For example, you might archive digital media, financial and healthcare records, raw genomics sequence data, long-term database backups, and data that must be retained for regulatory compliance.
 ## Objectives
 * Goal : Develop OpenSDS object lifecycle management mechanism.
 Allow tenants to manage lifecycle configuration policies through APIs.
 There are two scenarios in object lifecycle management.
 	* Scenario 1 - Object lifecycle management across different cloud service providers and support of choosing the storage class while setting the lifecycle rules.